MRtrix3/mrtrix3/testing/README.md

 needed to create compound commands.
 Each of these lines should return a zero exit code if successful.

-You can add test data to the `data/` folder, preferably within its own subfolder if you don't anticipate these data will be suitable for testing other commands.
-You can test the output of your commands against your expected output using the `testing_diff_data` data command.
+You can add test data to the [test_data repo](https://github.com/MRtrix3/test_data), preferably within its own subfolder if you don't anticipate these data will be suitable for testing other commands.
+You can test the output of your commands against your expected output using the `testing_diff_data` command (note other commands are available to check various types of output).
 Please keep the size of these data small to ensure this repository doesn't grow too large.
 In general, you really don't need large images to verify correct operation...

 Note that this script will be invoked directly in the context set up by the `run_tests` script, so does not need to be executable, or to set up any redirection, or to uses a hash-bang line to specify the interpreter.
 Just add commands to be run, and if any of them produce a non-zero exit code, this will be caught by the `run_tests` script.
 All commands will also be logged.

+The testing will consider each line of the test scripts to correspond to an individual test, and report as such.
+If any of your tests need multiple commands, simply list them all on the same line, separated by semicolons or other constructs such as `&&` or `||`.
+Look within existing test scripts for examples.

 ## Temporary files